MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/troubleshooting-disk-management.md

 Disks might also display the **Unreadable** status while they are spinning up or when Disk Management is rescanning all of the disks on the system.
 In some cases, an unreadable disk has failed and is not recoverable.
 For dynamic disks, the **Unreadable** status usually results from corruption or I/O errors on part of the disk, rather than failure of the entire disk.

 **Solution:** Rescan the disks or restart the computer to see if the disk status changes.
+Also try the troubleshooting steps described in [A disk's status is Not Initialized or the disk is missing entirely](disk-management/troubleshooting-disk-management.md#BKMK_1).

 <a id="BKMK_4"></a>